Request to Take Summer Courses at Another College

 - All appropriate course work from the first degree will apply to the second degree.
 These credits will be indicated on the academic record during the student's first term of enrollment as a second-degree student.
 Students must earn a minimum of 30 new credits, at least half of which must be earned for the second major toward the second degree while enrolled in the Dietrich School.

 Students transferring into the Dietrich School from another college or university must apply through the Office of Admissions and Financial Aid.
-After acceptance, the Office of Student Records evaluates the student’s previous coursework to see how it equates to the Dietrich School general education requirements.
-Students can receive a maximum of 18 non-Dietrich School credits towards graduation from the Dietrich School.
-Students admitted as of fall 2019 can transfer an unlimited number of non-Dietrich School credits.
+After acceptance, Student Records evaluates the student’s previous coursework to see how it equates to the Dietrich School general education requirements.

-Students who want to transfer to the Dietrich School of Arts and Sciences from other schools at the University of Pittsburgh campus should complete a Program Change form at their current school to have their records sent to the Office of Student Records.
-Student Records will evaluate the records and send the student a letter via United States mail of admission or rejection.
-If you have questions, please contact Student Records for assistance.
+Students who want to transfer to the Dietrich School of Arts and Sciences from other schools at the University of Pittsburgh campus should complete a Program Change form at their current school to have their records sent to Student Records.
+Student Records will evaluate the records and e-mail the student with a notice of admission or rejection.

 To qualify, a student must have a minimum cumulative GPA of 2.0, and students in the College of General Studies (CGS) must have at least 12 credits earned at CGS.
 In addition, the Dietrich School requires that students complete their basic skills requirements in English composition and algebra before applying.

-After acceptance, the Office of Student Records evaluates the student’s previous coursework to see how it equates to the Dietrich School general education requirements.
-Students can receive a maximum of 18 non-Dietrich School credits towards graduation from the Dietrich School.
+After acceptance, Student Records evaluates the student’s previous coursework to see how it equates to the Dietrich School general education requirements.
 Students must earn their final 30 credits toward a Dietrich School degree and at least half of the credits for their major while enrolled as a Dietrich School student.

-In order to transfer to another undergraduate school at the University, Dietrich School students must complete an Academic Program Change form (PDF) and turn it in at the Office of Student Records, 140 Thackeray Hall.
+In order to transfer to another undergraduate school at the University, Dietrich School students must complete an Academic Program Change form.
 Please check with the undergraduate school to which you hope to transfer to be sure you meet their admissions requirements.
-Questions about transferring to other undergraduate schools can be directed to Alex Magee at 412-624-0932.
+Questions about transferring to other undergraduate schools can be directed to Julie Rosol, Academic Administrator.

-Students who wish to transfer to the Pittsburgh campus to attend the Dietrich School of Arts and Sciences may apply for transfer by completing a Program Change form at the campus where they were most recently enrolled.
+Students who wish to relocate to the Pittsburgh campus to attend the Dietrich School of Arts and Sciences may apply for relocation by completing a Program Change form at the campus where they were most recently enrolled.
 Acceptance to the Dietrich School is guaranteed for students who meet the following requirements:

 45 total credits*